-This is not quite correct.
-As we note in the paper, in some circumstances we can estimate the parameter p, which is the perception bias parameter.
+Thanks for the comments.
+It is not quite correct that we address availability bias but not perception bias.
+As we note in the paper, in some circumstances we can estimate the parameter p, which is a parameter for perception bias.
 The main problem we solve is this: How can we use mark-recapture line transect methods when we do not know capture histories?
-We have changed these words in the abstract “We obtain the likelihood by automatically …” to these: “We obtain a likelihood for mark-recapture line transects without capture histories by automatically …”
+We have changed these words in the abstract: “We obtain the likelihood by automatically …” to these: “We obtain a likelihood for mark-recapture line transects without capture histories by automatically …”

+To elaborate, availability bias traditionally describes a situation where an animal can be guaranteed impossible to detect by both observers: for example, because it is diving or otherwise beyond the field of view.
+Such animals are entirely unsampled, and therefore this portion of the population cannot be estimated unless auxiliary data are collected about the availability process.

+Here, by separating the cameras in time, we create a situation where there is never a certainty that an animal that is out of view for one camera will also be out of view for the other.
+Thus availability bias in the traditional sense is removed by design, leaving us instead with a situation of two observers/cameras with strong dependence between them.
+We account for this dependence by modelling the diving cycle and the in-out movement process.
+Therefore, the traditional distinction between ‘availability bias’ and ‘perception bias’ is somewhat blurred for this survey design: an animal may be unavailable to one camera but this does not imply it is unavailable to both.
+Even if all detection failures are exclusively due to unavailability at the level of a single camera (i.e. even if p=1), this is not what is traditionally meant by availability bias.
+However, nor is it what most people understand by the traditional notion of perception bias.

+Rather than enter into this rather involved explanation of perception bias and availability bias in the text, we felt it was more effective to cast our narrative as a method for the specific (but powerful) design corresponding to line transect surveys conducted by two observers separated by a time lag.

 I am a bit confused, as you state “Animal movement” as being the issue in page 1, but surely, if the two cameras are mounted on the same airplane, the speed of the animals would have to be ridiculously high for it to cause issues?
 What am I missing?
 You then later state that “In practice, the time delay will need to be sufficiently long relative to the duration of the diving cycle to ensure that the data are adequate to fit the availability model.” – I find it hard to believe that for most whales the time delay on a rear-facing and a forward-facing camera is enough to be on the order of the say tens of seconds successive breaches might take to occur.
 Ah.. but then you state “Mounting both cameras on the same UAV has the advantage of creating a different viewing aspect for the two cameras: an animal that is obscured from one camera by a bush or shadow might be detectable from the other camera.” –I like that idea.
 Gives one the opportunity to turn some otherwise availability bias into effectively perception bias.
 So maybe you chose your example wrongly, whales would not have been ideal, but say deer on a low canopy forest perhaps?